-Jeffersonville Country Day School is licensed by the Department of Human Services as a Child Care Center, and the Pennsylvania Department of Education as a Private Academic School.
+Jeffersonville Country Day School is licensed by the Department of Human Services as a Child Care Center and the Pennsylvania Department of Education as a Private Academic School.

 Does the staff have any background checks done before they are employed?

-Before any staff member is hired, they must complete an employee application where employment history and references are checked.
+Before any staff member is hired, they must complete an employment application where employment history and references are checked.
 Applicants are then asked to complete an assessment test which is scored by an independent Human Resource Service to score their aptitude to work with young children in a school environment.
 Once employed, employees must obtain a Federal Criminal History Background Check through the FBI, a Pennsylvania Child Abuse History Clearance through the Department of Human Services, and Criminal Record Check through the Pennsylvania State Police.
 All school volunteers must also have clearances before working with the children.

 Does the staff have CPR training?